thedevdojo/voyager/docs/core-concepts/helper-methods.md

 # Helper methods

-Voyager has several helper functions that are ready to use.
-Here you can find the list of available function that may speed up your development.
+Voyager has a list of helper functions that are ready to use that may speed up your development.

 ## Thumbnails URL